maximeconnolly/hackthebox/machines/easy/Mirai/README.md

 - 32469 (UPNP) - Universal Plug and Play

 ## Web Server
-We accessing the root directory of the web server on port 80, we receive the following error:
+When accessing the root directory of the web server on port 80, we receive the following error:

 ![404-webserver](screenshots/web-server-80-404-error.png)